 Times have changed for the LGBT community.
 Things are far from ideal, but acceptance of the LGBT is steadily increasing.
 Besides, technology is slowly allowing members to transcend biological limits imposed by their sex.

-For example, same-sex unions, such as a lesbian couple, used to become unable to bear their children.
+For example, same-sex unions, such as lesbian couples or gay male couples, used to become unable to bear their children.
 Their sole option to have a child used to be through adoption.
 Advanced in reproductive health care are now creating new ways for these couples to have a child connected to them biologically.
 These methods are already available to the public and offered in some countries.
 Further experimental techniques currently being tested will allow same-sex couples to have children that share their genes.

-Indeed, there are now several options for a lesbian couple to carry a child.
+Indeed, there are now several options for a lesbian couple to achieve pregnancy.
 There are currently two commonly-available options:

 -

-In Vitro Fertilization Procedures for a Lesbian Couple
+In Vitro Fertility Treatments for a Lesbian Couple

 Compared to artificial insemination, IVF procedures are more detached from the usual process of reproduction.
 As the name implies, in vitro fertilization is a lab procedure, with the fertilization process happening outside of the female body.
 If you are already in the process of IVF, having this IVF positivity planner might be an additional help for your journey.